imperial-111/tom-riddles-diary/README.md

 Dynamic Opening Animation: Witness the diary magically open to reveal the chat interface upon user interaction.

-Sentient AI Persona: Converse with Tom Riddle, an arrogant, manipulative, and all-knowing entity powered by the Google Gemini API.
+Sentient AI Persona: Converse with Tom Riddle, an arrogant, manipulative, and all-knowing entity.

 Typewriter Effect: AI responses are revealed with an authentic typewriter animation, enhancing the immersive experience.